kobble-io/react/README.md

 - `<LoginButton />`: A button that triggers the login flow.
 I can be customized by passing a child prop.
 - `<LogoutButton />`: A button that triggers the logout flow.
 I can be customized by passing a child prop.
 - `<HandleCallback />`: A component that handles the authentication callback for the PKCE flow.
+- `<PortalLink />`: A link that redirects to your Customer Portal.
+- `<PricingLink />`: A link that redirects to your Pricing Page.
+- `<ProfileLink />`: A link that redirects to the user's profile page.

 ### Utility Hooks